 The difference between store bought & home-fermented products

-If you can just buy sauerkraut, yogurt, kombucha at the store why should you even bother making your own?
+If you can just buy sauerkraut, yogurt and kombucha at the store why bother making your own?

 The short answer is that there are some great fermenting products on the market and there are some very average ones.

 Below are a few reasons why I recommend DIY fermenting at home.

 1. DIY fermented foods are back in fashion.